 - A click or buckle sound on the knee joint

 - Take plenty of rest especially the affected knee at least 2 days.
 Avoid placing pressure on the knee joint while there is still pain.

 - Apply an ice pack on the affected knee immediately after the injury to lessen swelling and inflammation around the area and also relieve the pain.
 Apply the cold compress at least 15-20 minutes at a time on the first day or two after the injury and make the area is warm before reapplying the compress.
 Avoid placing the ice pack directly on the skin to prevent frostbite and making the condition worse.
 Wrap the ice pack with a towel before applying on the area.

 - Wrap the affected knee using an elastic bandage to lessen the swelling and stability of the knee.
 A trainer’s tape, brace or a piece of cloth is also useful for the condition.
 Avoid wrapping it too tight to prevent cutting off the blood circulation.

 - Elevate the leg to lessen the swelling and proper circulation of blood in the area.
 When lying down, raise the leg using a couple of pillows above the level of the heart as high as long as it does not cause pain.
 If it is hard to raise the affected knee joint, keep it parallel to the ground.

 - Take the prescribed over-the-counter pain and anti-inflammatory medications such as ibuprofen, acetaminophen, naproxen and aspirin to lessen the swelling and pain.
-These medications must be taken together with meals and water.
+Use these medications together with meals and water.